History of the Jews in Washington, D.C.: Today

 Washington, D.C. is also the location of the United States Holocaust Memorial Museum, the official institution for the documentation, study, and interpretation of Holocaust history, as well as serving as the nation's memorial.
 It was chartered unanimously by Congress following the recommendation of the president's commission on the Holocaust under President Jimmy Carter and opened adjacent to the National Mall in 1993.
 The National Museum of American Jewish Military History, founded in 1958, was also charted by an act of Congress and documents the contributions of American Jewish servicemembers.
 Admission to both museums is free.

 Today, the community is considered to be the third largest Jewish community by metropolitan area in the United States.
 As of 2018, it was estimated that 300,000 Jews live in the Washington metropolitan area, of which 28,000 live in the district itself.
 This is a significant increase from 2003, when the population was 215,000.

 While there is no kosher supermarket in Washington D.C., many local grocery stores carry a wide variety of kosher staples.
-Local kosher restaurants certified by the Vaad HaRabanim (Rabbinical Council of Greater Washington) include Char-Bar, Soupergirl, Max's Kosher Cafe at Nationals Park, and the Brooklyn Sandwich Co.
+Local kosher restaurants certified by the Vaad HaRabanim (Rabbinical Council of Greater Washington) include Char-Bar, Soupergirl, Max's Kosher Cafe at Nationals Park, Oh Mama Grill DC, and the Brooklyn Sandwich Co.
 Kosher Food Truck.
-DC Kosher, a project of the Ohev Sholom synagogue, certifies a number of products and restaurants as kosher, including Baked By Yael, Bubbie’s Burgers, Evolve Vegan (also known as ELife Restaurant), PLNT Burger, Pow Wow, Rose and Robert L. Cohen Coffee Bar, Shouk, Sticky Fingers Sweets and Eats, and Whisked!
+DC Kosher, a project of the Ohev Sholom synagogue (an Open Orthodox congregation), certifies a number of products and restaurants as kosher, including Baked By Yael, Bubbie's Burgers, Evolve Vegan (also known as ELife Restaurant), PLNT Burger, Pow Wow, Rose and Robert L. Cohen Coffee Bar, Shouk, Sticky Fingers Sweets and Eats, and Whisked!

 In 2017, 7% of Jewish adults in the Metro DC Jewish community identified as LGBT and 7% identified as Jews of color or Hispanic/Latino Jews (12,200 people).
 9% of Jewish households in the region include a person of color, whether Jewish or non-Jewish.
 The majority of the DC region's Jews of color, three out of ten, live within Washington, D.C.